SpaceX Lands Starship Prototype

 Key Takeaways:

-• SpaceX's Starship prototype SN15 successfully completed a high-altitude test flight, achieving a controlled landing.
+• SpaceX's Starship prototype SN15 successfully completed its fifth high-altitude flight test, achieving a soft landing for the first time without "rapid unscheduled disassembly."

-• The test flight lasted 6 minutes and 8 seconds, reaching an altitude of approximately 10 kilometers.
+• The flight lasted 6 minutes and 8 seconds, reaching an altitude of approximately 10 kilometers before performing a flip maneuver for reentry.

 See a mistake?
 Contact us.